KasperKnop/WEB1/docs/02-css-fundamentals.md

 ## Preparation :books:

 In this session, we'll take our first steps into the world of CSS – Cascading Style Sheets.
 You'll learn how CSS helps us style and design web pages, from changing colors and fonts to adjusting alignments and spacing.
-Let’s make the web look good!
+Let's make the web look good!

 ### CSS Basics

-In the first video, we’ll explore the different ways you can apply CSS to your HTML, understand how inheritance works, and get familiar with some of the most common styling properties.
+In the first video, we'll explore the different ways you can apply CSS to your HTML, understand how inheritance works, and get familiar with some of the most common styling properties.

 <iframe class="video" src="https://drive.google.com/file/d/1XvC8BMbY9lt2ZNJ-97nsWfANW2v4p-zW/preview" allowfullscreen></iframe>